-Let's say that you have encoded a 10GB Transport Stream file that you want to play in the Binloop HD.
-First, you will need to use a utility (like File Splitter) to divide this file into several chunks smaller than 4GB.
-To be safe, you could divide the file into 2GB chunks.
+Let's say that you have encoded a 5GB video file (Program Stream) that you want to play in the Binloop.
+First, you will need to use a utility (like File Splitter) to divide this file into several chunks smaller than 2GB.
+To be safe, you could divide the file into 1GB chunks.
 When the splitting process is complete, you should have 5 files.
 Rename those files like this: